Bio

 Back in 1985, Exodus exploded onto the scene alongside many of the established greats of thrash.
 Fronted by the ultimate metal talisman Paul Baloff, they ripped the hard rock scene a series of new assholes and delivered a timeless classic debut album that would turn them into bona fide icons.
 At the time, however, Exodus and their friends were simply living in the moment, and making as much noise as possible until the cops arrived.

 Despite their youthful naivety, the early Exodus line-up swiftly became one of the most important bands in metal.
-Bonded By Blood was followed by two stone cold classics – Pleasures Of The Flesh (1987) and Fabulous Disaster (1989) – which introduced a new frontman, Steve ‘Zetro’ Souza, to the world, alongside numerous classic songs that are still part of the band’s set lists today.
+Bonded By Blood was followed by two stone cold classics – Pleasures Of The Flesh (1987) and Fabulous Disaster (1989) – which introduced a new frontman, Steve ‘Zetro’ Souza, to the world, alongside numerous classic songs.
 Next, Exodus dared to poke the mainstream, with two albums for Capitol Records.
 The metal world was changing in the early ‘90s, and while Exodus were still releasing formidable material, the winds of change were plainly heading their way.
 Combined with a mixed reception for 1992’s slower and groovier Force Of Habit record, Holt and his comrades quietly called it a day in 1993, only to return with a reformed line-up – featuring Holt, Paul Baloff, drummer Tom Hunting and guitarist Rick Hunolt – for a short US tour in 1997, which led to scorching live album Another Lesson In Violence.
 A second reunion took place in 2001, but was tragically thwarted by the premature death of Baloff in February 2002.